scifir/scifir-chemistry/TO-DO.md

 - TODO: bit_molecule class maybe has sense for some cases
 - TODO: maybe the spectrometer and/or the crystallographer can need some generic class that should be inside scifir-chemistry

+## FUTURE - BIOCHEMISTRY (1)

+- TODO: find out if the better way to store new extended aminoacids is with the global variable map or if it's better another approach

 ## FUTURE - GRAPHICS (4)